CityPay Elements

 • Ideal for demos, pilots, or rapid prototyping

-• Limited backend visibility and control
+• Limited backend visibility and control for client-side steps

 • Harder to enforce custom policies or logging